seregonwar/Overflow/README.md

 ##**IM NOT LIABLE TO ANY DAMAGES CAUSED BY THIS POC OR ANY OTHER USE OF IT THIS CAN BRICK AND MIGHT BRICK YOUR SYSTEM IF LEFT UNEDITED **

-**A Message to Sony**

-Sony I have reported this and got dismmised and I have provided enough proof plus with that unreleased PoC it's not my fault that even after 6months you didn't fix it I have gave you more then enough to fix this is to hopefully encourage you to fix it